Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### Is this multiplayer compatible?

 Yes, but using GZDoom's peer-to-peer support ([Wiki](https://zdoom.org/wiki/Command_line_parameters#Multiplayer_options)).
 PSX maps are coop-friendly.
-DOOM 64 does not support coop, but if you download the Retribution maps addon there is partial support (there may be softlocks since they haven't been thoroughly tested).
+DOOM 64 levels were not designed with multiplayer in mind, so there may be softlocks.
+The Retribution maps addon (separate download) have some quality of life modifications that improve coop support, but may still contain issues.

 ### What third-party tools were used to create the assets?